Archived Modern Slavery Statements

 The structure of our organisations, our business and its supply chain

 Halfords operates retail stores across the UK and Ireland and garages throughout the UK.
 Its main trading subsidiaries are Halfords Limited and Halfords Autocentres Limited and the products we sell are sourced from a broad range of national and international suppliers.
-Our international supplier relationships are managed by a dedicated Halfords Global Sourcing (“HGS”) team with colleagues based in Hong Kong, Taiwan and Shanghai.
+Our international supplier relationships are managed by a dedicated Halfords Global Sourcing (“HGS”) team with colleagues based in Hong Kong, Taiwan, Shanghai and the UK.

 Our Policies in relation to Modern Slavery and Human Trafficking

 Halfords has established an Ethical Trading Statement which is available on our website at: Ethical Trading.
 This details how we comply with the legislation which is applicable to Ethical Trading, and also sets out the standards we expect of our suppliers.
 In particular, this Ethical Trading Statement addresses such matters as: conditions of employment; wages and benefits; child labour; modern slavery (which may also be referred to as forced labour) and human trafficking.
 It also includes other related matters such as safety and environmental policies.

 This approach allows us to set both general standards across the whole of our business and at the same time, it also enables us to require additional information from those businesses in our supply chain in the areas where we have assessed that there may be increased risks.

 Our due diligence processes in relation to modern slavery and human trafficking in our business and supply chains